Helping millions of people navigate the world of technology.

-Step 1: Open the Settings app and scroll down to tap on Notifications.
+Step 1: Open the Settings app > head to Notifications > Lock screen notifications.

-Step 3: Enable the toggle at the top if it isn’t already.
+Step 2: Enable the toggle for On if not already.

-Step 1: Open the Settings app and scroll down to tap on Apps.
+Step 1: Open the Settings app > scroll down to tap on Apps.

 Step 2: Scroll through the list to find the app that isn’t displaying lock screen notifications and tap on it.